-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-- a) written examination (approx. 60 minutes) or - b) oral examination of one candidate each (approx. 30 minutes) or - c) presentation (15 to 45 minutes) and written elaboration (10 to 15 pages) or - d) term paper (15 to 20 pages) or - e) portfolio (maximum 20 pages)
+- a) written examination (approx. 60 minutes) or - b) term paper (approx. 15 pages) or - c) term paper (approx. 10 to 15 pages) and presentation (approx. 10 minutes); (weighted 2:1) creditable for bonus